TLDR; If you want to make progress in terms of hypertrophy, make sure the total volume (weights x reps sets) you’re moving is going up over time.

 Once we hit this weight, we go back down to 10 reps per set which actually brings down the volume load vs the previous week, but don’t worry, we’ll build up the reps each week and the volume load will eventually surpass the figure of the equivalent number of reps on a lower weight.

-You can see that although there’s a dip in total volume load when we up the weight, we end up lifting a higher total volume load once we persevere with bringing the reps back up slowly.
+You can see that although there’s a dip in total volume load when we up the weight to 95kg on week 10, we eventually end up lifting a higher total volume load once we persevere with bringing the reps back up slowly.

 Progressive overload isn’t a type or method of training, but rather an overarching principle you can apply to your existing training methodology.